joshgerdes/jekyll-uno/_drafts/controlled-chaos-in-azure-using-chaos-studio.md

  5. **Select** the **RegionRegion**ur resources
  6. Type in a **name** (_this will be the identity that you will see in logs running these experiments, so make sure its something you can identify with)_
  7. ![](/uploads/azure_userassignedmanageidentity.png)
- 8. Click Nex: Tags
+ 8. Click **Next: Tags**
- 9. Make sure you enter appropriate tags to make sure that the resource can be identified and tracked, and click Review + Create
+ 9. Make sure you enter appropriate tags to make sure that the resource can be identified and tracked, and click **Review + Create**
 10. ![](/uploads/azuretags_chaos.png)
 11. Verify that everything looks good and click Create to create your User Assigned Managed identity.